ABOUT US

 Why we do what we do.

 We can all agree that food should not end up in the landfill.
 It is meant to nourish people in body, mind, and spirit.
-It brings us together in so many ways.
+It brings us together.

-Over 35% of usable food ends up in American landfills, which is 2% of our country’s GDP.
-Over 15,000,000 pounds are thrown away each year in Sioux Falls alone.
-We can do better.
+It is shocking that over 35% of usable food ends up in American landfills, which is 1.3% of our country’s GDP ($380+ billion dollars).
+At least 15,000,000 pounds of edible food is thrown away each year in Sioux Falls alone.
+We must do better.

 Bread Break “moves food” by transporting it from providing to receiving partners.
 This is win-win-win as we reduce the amount of food ending up in landfills, provide food to agencies that distribute food to people in need, and benefit businesses with robust tax incentives.